 We recognize revenue net of applicable taxes imposed on the related transaction.
 We charge the customer on a monthly basis, in arrears, with typical payment terms being 30 days.
-A contract asset is the right to consideration for transferred goods or services and arises when the amount of revenue recognized exceeds amounts billed to a customer.
-As a result of a price increase in 2020 that was applicable to certain annual contracts and is being billed incrementally by us over a twelve month period, we recorded revenue for such contracts on a straight line basis over the twelve month period affected by the price increase.
-This resulted in contract assets that consist of unbilled receivables for revenue recognized in excess of billings.
-We recorded contract assets for unbilled receivables of \$1.2 million within Other current assets on our consolidated balance sheet as of December 31, 2020.
-We recorded contract assets of \$1.0 million within Other current assets on our consolidated balance sheet as of March 31, 2021.
-The contract asset will decrease as the price increase is applied to the amounts billed to customers, over the twelve month period.
+A contract asset is the right to consideration for transferred goods or services when the amount is conditioned on something other than the passage of time.
+As a result of a price increase in 2020, we recorded contract assets of \$1.2 million within Other current assets on our consolidated balance sheet as of December 31, 2020.
 We had no contract assets as of December 31, 2019.
-Since our performance obligation is satisfied monthly, at any reporting period, we have no unsatisfied, or partially unsatisfied, performance obligations.
+Since we bill customers monthly, at any reporting period, we have no unsatisfied, or partially unsatisfied, performance obligations.